Tycely Williams

 Windsor Westbrook Sherrill (’13)

-Windsor Westbrook Sherrill is associate vice president for health research and provost distinguished professor at Clemson University.
+Windsor Westbrook Sherrill is senior associate vice president for research and provost distinguished professor at Clemson University.

 Windsor’s work has been focused on improving health management education as well as health services for underserved populations.
 She has served as the faculty representative to the Clemson University Board of Trustees and is an honorary member of the Clemson University Class of 1939, the highest honor bestowed on Clemson University faculty.
-Windsor earned her doctorate in health policy from the Florence Heller School of Brandeis University where she was a Pew Foundation Health Policy Fellow.
-She has a masters of health administration and masters of business administration from the University of Alabama at Birmingham and an undergraduate degree from Wake Forest University.
-She is a Fellow of the eighth class of Liberty Fellowship and lives in Clemson, South Carolina.
+She has served as Associate Vice President of Health Research for Clemson University, Chief Science Officer for Prisma Health Upstate, and the Founding Director of the Clemson University School of Health Research.
+Windsor earned her doctorate in health policy from the Florence Heller School of Brandeis University, where she was a Pew Foundation Health Policy Fellow.
+She has a Master’s of Health Administration and a Master’s of Business Administration from the University of Alabama at Birmingham and an undergraduate degree from Wake Forest University.
+She has held faculty positions with the Medical College of Georgia, the Medical University of SC, USC School of Medicine Greenville, and UNC Charlotte.
+Windsor is a Fellow of the eighth class of Liberty Fellowship and lives in Clemson, South Carolina.

 John L.S.
 Simpkins (’09)